PM denies abandoning inner-city seats

 While visiting a Lebanese sweet store in Granville, Mr Morrison sought to emphasise the contest between the two major parties, and not election tussles between Liberals and independents.

-“I’m particularly focused on the contest that is happening between your two alternatives for government,” he told reporters.
+“I’m particularly focused on the contest that is happening between your two alternatives for government,” he said.

 “Now I’ve made the point very clear about independents, that’s a vote for chaos.”

-During his visit to the sweet shop alongside Liberal Parramatta candidate Maria Kovacic, the prime minister helped to pack food at the store.
+During his visit to the sweet shop alongside Liberal Parramatta candidate Maria Kovacic, Mr Morrison helped to pack food at the store.

-Mr Morrison is using day 25 of the campaign to spruik his party’s pledge to support the creation of 400,000 new small businesses across the country in the next five years.
+He used day 25 of the election campaign to spruik his party’s pledge to support the creation of 400,000 new small businesses across the country in the next five years.

 Mr Morrison stressed the business figure would be a net increase, as many small businesses battle rising inflation levels and cost of living pressures.